jlpteaching/ECS154B/lab1/lab1.md

 ```

 This ran an **rtype** application which used the binary **add1**.
-You can view the RISC-V assembly for this application in `src/test/resources/risc-v/add1.riscv`
+You can view the RISC-V assembly for this application in `src/test/resources/risc-v/add1.riscv`.
 The list of applications that this suite will run can be found in the `InstTests.scala` file (`src/test/scala/cpu-tests/InstTests.scala`).
 If you want more details on the syntax and how to extend this to other RISC-V binaries, ask on Piazza and we will be happy to expand this section.

-If you want to run only a single application from this suite of tests, you can add a parameter to the `test` `sbt` task.
+If you want to run only a single application from this suite of tests, you can add a parameter to the `test` sbt task.
 You can pass the option `-z` which will execute any tests that match the text given to the parameter.
-You must use `--` between the parameters to the `sbt` task (e.g., the suite to run) and the parameters for testing.
+You must use `--` between the parameters to the sbt task (e.g., the suite to run) and the parameters for testing.
 For instance, to only run the subtract test, you would use the following:

 ```